PasGl/ooblox/README.md

 A scene with one instance of each Module.
 * http://51.15.67.244/demo

-## hosting
+## deployment & hosting

-git clone&pull from master to your webserver
+git clone from master to your webserver.

-nginx config snippet, that I use ... adjust accordingly:
+Nginx config snippet, that I use (adjust accordingly).
+The first entry is for gathering all available Modules automatically.
+The other entries are shortcuts for scenes.
 ```
         location ~ /js/vrobjects {
                 autoindex on;